- Current Prices:$120,000 to $20,000,000

 - Lot Sizes:less than 1/8 - 1 acres

-Buyers can find what they're looking for with the wide range of designs in Upper East Side.
-Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $3 to $5,228, and taxes for the year range from as low as $1,648 to as high as $1.2 million.
+The wide variety of designs in Upper East Side makes it easier for buyers to find their perfect home.
+Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $3 to $5,228, and taxes for the year range from as low as $1,648 to as high as $187,837.
 There are also a variety of attached homes.
-Those usually have home owner association fees ranging from $3 to $5,228, and taxes for the year can range from $965 to $22,690.
+Those usually have home owner association fees ranging from $3 to $5,228, and taxes for the year can range from $947 to $14,970.

 Where to Live